dnarayanan/powderday/docs/referencing.rst

 If you use `powderday <https://bitbucket.org/desika/powderday>`_, we would definitely appreciate a hat tip toward the following papers that describe software that we depend on.
-Thanks!
+We suggest either the following paragraph, or some variant.

+This paper makes use of the powderday radiative transfer software, which is built on yt (Turk et al. 2011), Hyperion (Robitaille 2011), and FSPS (Conroy & Gunn, 2010).

+References:

 1. `yt
 <http://yt-project.org>`_:   `Turk et al. 2011